 A unique city

 Sheffield is vibrant and exciting - everything you would expect from one of the largest cities in the UK.
-It's also one of the safest cities and our students often comment on how the people of Sheffield warmly welcome the student community.
+It's also England’s safest major city, according to the UK Peace Index, and our students often comment on how the people of Sheffield warmly welcome the student community.

-Did you know Sheffield has a reputation as the greenest city in England?
+Did you know Sheffield has a reputation as one of the greenest cities in Europe?
 We have plenty of parks and woodlands nestled throughout the city and the Peak District National Park on the doorstep - we have something for everyone!